Review: Generation of Chaos: Pandora’s Reflection

 If you claim a strategy point you’re able to bring more units onto the battlefield but be warned that if you lose that strategy point during the battle that unit will be lost for the duration of the battle.
 This mechanic puts extra emphasis on picking the right characters for the right missions and rewards careful decision making.

 When attacking the enemy all you have to do is touch to initiate a battle, from there it shows your character on the left of the screen and the enemy on the right.
-Battles play out in the usual fashion of the power of the weapon taking away that many points of heath from the character but Generation of Chaos: Pandora’s Reflection also has a rhythm based bonus attack.
-There’s certain button cues that will pop up during battle, if they’re performed correctly your character will hit with more power.
+Battles play out in the usual fashion, the power of the weapon taking away that many points of health from the character but Generation of Chaos: Pandora’s Reflection also has a rhythm based bonus attack.
+There are certain button cues that will pop up during battle, if they’re performed correctly your character will hit with more power.

 You have the choice of what weapon you want to attack with, in most cases you’ll see that depending on the type of enemy you’ll have one weapon that will do extra damage and one that will be reduced in power, it’s a clever twist on the “water beats fire, fire beats grass, grass beats water” style of gameplay.

-After an attack there’s also shards that are gained that power up Claude’s power meter for magic.
-Claude learns spells over the course of the game that can do everything from stopping troops in their place to healing allies to damaging foes.
+After an attack there are also shards that are gained that power up Claude’s power meter for magic.
+Claude learns spells over the course of the game that can do everything from stopping troops in their place, to healing allies and damaging foes.

 After the battle is completed you have two choices, you can either play that battle map again or move ahead in the game.
 Anyone familiar with games like the Disgaea series knows about playing maps again to level grind a bit and level up your characters, this works well and the only downside is that when you replay some maps you’ll find that the higher leveled foes have been swapped out with low level characters.
 I understand this was done so you couldn’t grind to max levels quickly by replaying boss stages but the way the game plays sometimes you wonder what would have happened if you tried a different tactic and you want to recreate it with the same characters.

 Generation of Chaos: Pandora’s Reflection uses alchemy points (AP) instead of experience points (XP).
 I would have liked the ability to replay the maps with the option to gain or not gain AP.
-If you choose to gain AP the enemies would be watered down, if you choose to not gain AP then it would have the same exact enemies that you just fought.
+If you choose to gain AP the enemies would be watered down, if you choose not to gain AP then you would have the same exact enemies that you just fought.